OpenSwitchNOS/openswitch-ops/docs/OpenSwitch_Modular_Configuration_user_guide.md

    files.

-2. Adding a new feature into Kconfig front-end typically involves adding 2 to 4 lines into a Kconfig file.
+2. Adding a new feature into Kconfig front-end typically involves adding 2 to 4 constructs into a Kconfig file.
 Refer to Kconfig language syntax which is simple with small set of constructs: https://www.kernel.org/doc/Documentation/kbuild/kconfig-language.txt

    Example 1: NTP feature added to $(BUILD_ROOT)/yocto/openswitch/